Explore how your team can use Hiver.

 • Empower them with relevant information: Don’t just stop at resolving their problems; empower them with necessary resources that can help them resolve a problem on their own, should it arise again.

-• Communicate honestly and frequently: Now this is very important.
-Be proactive about keeping the customer in the loop on the progress you’ve made regarding their complaint.
-Don’t wait for them to follow-up.
-Let them know what resolution to expect, and by when.
-At the same time, don’t make promises you can’t keep.
+• Communicate honestly and frequently: Proactively update customers on complaint progress.
+Inform them of expected resolutions and timelines, but avoid making promises you can’t keep.
 Ensure that your SLA policy specifies the time frame within which customers can expect their queries to be resolved.
 As per Hiver’s Customer Service Benchmark Report, 46% of teams have an SLA policy to resolve customers’ issues under 6 hours.
-That’s the kind of speed and support quality customers expect today!

 • Don’t hold back on the surprises: Think about solutions that don’t cost your company a lot (or anything at all) but could translate into a lot of value for your customer.
 Has your customer experienced costly downtime?
 A partial refund might be in order.
 Have they been frustrated and inconvenienced?
 Maybe you can offer a free add-on, additional program or service, or an upgrade.
 Surprise them by sending a physical gift, a gift card, or a coupon toward future purchases.